galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 >
 > 1. **NanoPlot** {% icon tool %} with the following parameters
 >   - *"Type of the file(s) to work on"*: `fasta`
->   - *"files"*: `RB01.fasta` you just uploaded
+>   - *"files"*: `Data list` you just created
 >
 {: .hands_on}

-The `Histogram Read Length` gives an overview of the read distribution of the input file.
+The `Histogram Read Length` gives an overview of the read distribution of all files in the given data collection.
 ![NanoPlot Output](../../images/nanopore_seqeunce_analysis/NanoPlot_output.png) <br><br>

 > ### {% icon question %} Question
 >
-> What was the mean read length for this sample?
+> What was the mean read length for this (RB01) sample?
 >
 > > ### {% icon solution %} Solution
 > > 4906.3